samplchallenges/SAMPL8/README.md

 - Add minor additional notes on GDCC experiments/provenance (2020-12-23)
 - Add GDCC submission template, update host-guest submission instructions, update README files (1/14/21)
 - Add GDCC submission server link (1/20/21)
+- Add info on physical properties challenge

 ## Challenge construction

 ### Overview

 The SAMPL8 phase of challenges includes at least several new host-guest challenges (CB8, cyclodextrin derivatives, and Gibb's deep cavity cavitands) with details on the latter two awaiting experimental data collection after COVID-19 lab reopenings.
-We hope to have a logP/logD/pKa challenge or challenges and perhaps also protein-ligand, but this will depend on experimental details and data availability.
+We are also shortly posting inputs for our physical properties challenge with GSK (details below) including pKa and logD prediction.

 ### The CB8 challenge